 “The Peninsula Hotels takes the safety of its guests and staff extremely seriously.
 As such, we will continue to closely monitor the situation, and will advise guests of any change in the situation or security-related measures that should prove necessary.”

 What caused the protests?

+The extradition bill, which was finally formally withdrawn on October 23, was the root cause.
+Since February, Lam had pushed for the passage of the bill, which she said was necessary to a murder case: In 2018, Poon Hiu-wing and her boyfriend, Chan Tong-kai, went on a trip to Taiwan.
+Only Chan returned; he later told police he had strangled Poon.
 Yet under Hong Kong law, Chan can only face charges related to where the death occurred, in Taiwan.
 Because Hong Kong does not share an extradition agreement with Taiwan, Chan remains in Hong Kong.
 Because of this, Lam has been an advocate for entering an extradition agreement with Taiwan as well as China.

-Protesters have said this extradition agreement would expose them to China’s legal system.
+What do protesters say?
+Protesters said this extradition agreement would have exposed them to China’s legal system.
 A former British colony, Hong Kong today is a special administrative region of China that has control over its politics, laws, and economy and operates under the “one country, two systems” principle.
-Many critics of the extradition bill, like Claudia Mo, an opposition lawmaker, say it’s nothing more than an opportunity for Lam to push a broader agenda of incorporating Hong Kong into China (Lam was selected by China to lead the territory).
+Many critics of the extradition bill, like Claudia Mo, an opposition lawmaker, said it was nothing more than an opportunity for Lam to push a broader agenda of incorporating Hong Kong into China (China selected Lam to lead the territory).